xen-project/xen/docs/misc/xen-command-line.markdown

 enforces the maximum theoretically necessary timeout of 670ms.
 Any number is being interpreted as a custom timeout in milliseconds.
 Zero or boolean false disable the quirk workaround, which is also the default.

+### spec-ctrl (x86)
+> `= List of [ <bool>, xen=<bool>, {pv,hvm,msr-sc,rsb}=<bool>,
+>              bti-thunk=retpoline|lfence|jmp, {ibrs,ibpb}=<bool> ]`

+Controls for speculative execution sidechannel mitigations.
+By default, Xen will pick the most appropriate mitigations based on compiled in support, loaded microcode, and hardware details, and will virtualise appropriate mitigations for guests to use.

+**WARNING: Any use of this option may interfere with heuristics.
+Use with extreme care.**

+An overall boolean value, `spec-ctrl=no`, can be specified to turn off all mitigations, including pieces of infrastructure used to virtualise certain mitigation features for guests.
+Alternatively, a slightly more restricted `spec-ctrl=no-xen` can be used to turn off all of Xen's mitigations, while leaving the virtualisation support in place for guests to use.
+Use of a positive boolean value for either of these options is invalid.

+The booleans `pv=`, `hvm=`, `msr-sc=` and `rsb=` offer fine grained control over the alternative blocks used by Xen.
+These impact Xen's ability to protect itself, and Xen's ability to virtualise support for guests to use.

+* `pv=` and `hvm=` offer control over all suboptions for PV and HVM guests respectively.
+* `msr-sc=` offers control over Xen's support for manipulating MSR\_SPEC\_CTRL on entry and exit.
+These blocks are necessary to virtualise support for guests and if disabled, guests will be unable to use IBRS/STIBP/etc.
+* `rsb=` offers control over whether to overwrite the Return Stack Buffer / Return Address Stack on entry to Xen.

+If Xen was compiled with INDIRECT\_THUNK support, `bti-thunk=` can be used to select which of the thunks gets patched into the `__x86_indirect_thunk_%reg` locations.
+The default thunk is `retpoline` (generally preferred for Intel hardware), with the alternatives being `jmp` (a `jmp *%reg` gadget, minimal overhead), and `lfence` (an `lfence; jmp *%reg` gadget, preferred for AMD).

+On hardware supporting IBRS (Indirect Branch Restricted Speculation), the `ibrs=` option can be used to force or prevent Xen using the feature itself.
+If Xen is not using IBRS itself, functionality is still set up so IBRS can be virtualised for guests.

+On hardware supporting IBPB (Indirect Branch Prediction Barrier), the `ibpb=` option can be used to force (the default) or prevent Xen from issuing branch prediction barriers on vcpu context switches.

 ### sync\_console
 > `= <boolean>`